mirsahib/DPDC-Bill-Manager/README.md

 ## Tutorial

 Visit [Esau Silva's](https://esausilva.com/2017/11/14/how-to-use-create-react-app-with-a-node-express-backend-api/) blog to get step-by-step guide of how to make a node-express-react app in same directory

+## Disclaimer

+Scraping a site is harmful if its done in the wrong way,my intention is purely for the betterment of Dhaka's citizen.Any person using this repository for ill-intention will be liable for his/her own deed.